Security-Onion-Solutions/securityonion-docs/Cloud_AMI.rst

 - Select Next: Add Tags and add any additional tags for the instance.
 - Select Next: Configure Security Group and add the appropriate inboud rules
 - Select Review and Launch
 - If promtped to select the appropriate SSH keypair that will be used to ssh into the Security Onion instance for administation.
+- Please note that the default username for the Security-Onion-16.04 AMI is ``onion``